 Resurgent virus slows recovery at Coca-Cola

+The company did issue guidance for the first time since the pandemic began.
+Many of the biggest corporations in the U.S. have pulled projections due to the unprecedented scope of the pandemic.

-Global case volume slipped 3% for the October-December period, exceeding Wall Street projections for a decline of 2.2% decline, according to analysts polled by FactSet.
+Global case volume slipped 3% for the October-December period, exceeding Wall Street projections for a decline of 2.2%, according to analysts polled by FactSet.
+Case volume rose 2% in Latin America thaks to strong demand in Brazil, but it fell elsewhere.

 The Atlanta company has been decimated by the closure of arenas, restaurants, theaters and other public places, where it normally books about half its revenue.